 - by signing into my private property search site.
 Get access to Washington Fine Properties exclusives as well as all properties listed via the Multiple Listing Service.
 Customize searches and more, below:

-From January to August, Lenore has been busy representing her buyer and seller clients.
-She listed 12 properties and successfully settled 13, with 3 homes under contract across the neighborhoods of Burleith, Berkley, Georgetown, Glover Park, Chevy Chase, Wesley Heights, Dupont Circle, Observatory Circle and Woodley/Mass Ave Heights.
+As 2025 comes to a close, Lenore has seen a successful with 22 listings and 11 purchases, successfully settling 23 properties, with 3 homes still under contract across the neighborhoods of Burleith, Berkley, Georgetown, Glover Park, Chevy Chase, Wesley Heights, Dupont Circle, Logan Circle, Observatory Circle, Woodley/Mass Ave Heights, and Arlington, VA.

 Stay tuned for more exceptional properties!